 The study, which took place over the course of 4 weeks, was conducted at two Belgian nursing homes on 13 bedridden patients and 35 caregivers consisting of 16 nurses and 19 healthcare assistants.
 The 13 clients risk of developing pressure ulcers was evaluated by use of the Braden Scale.
 They were ranked from 12 to 19 on the scale.
 All employees were specifically trained in the use of the VENDLET system before starting the test period.

-The results of the study showed that using the VENDLET V5S was not associated with neither the development nor the exacerbation of pressure ulcers, and four pressure ulcers even healed during the four weeks of using the VENDLET system.
+The results of the study showed that using the VENDLET V5S was not associated with neither the development nor the exacerbation of pressure ulcers, and four out of seven pressure ulcers even healed during the four weeks of using the VENDLET system.

 As such, the study underlines that there is no reason to assume a correlation between mechanical repositioning and the development of pressure ulcers through shear forces, which has otherwise been shown to be the case when using manual positioning methods and devices such as slide sheets.